-The innovative SmartstoveTM pellet stove was named well -
+The Englander 25-CB120 pellet stove was aptly named for its innovation -

-Beginning with a simple, intuitive control board, you can now just press the On button, set your desired room temperature and walk away.
-The auto-ignition system ensures that the stove will safely light, and the SmartstoveTM control system takes over to ensure a safe, efficient burn.
-A huge, 120 lb capacity hopper holds more than enough pellet fuel for overnight burns (as well as reduced loading on your part), and the large viewing glass with air wash system gives a great view of the fire.
+With a simple and intuitive control board, all it takes is pressing the On button, setting the desired room temperature, and walking away.
+The auto-ignition system guarantees safe lighting, and the control system ensures a safe and efficient burn.
+A substantial 120 lb capacity hopper provides enough pellet fuel for overnight burns and minimizes manual loading, while the large viewing glass with air wash system allows a beautiful view of the fire.

-This stove heats up to 2,200 sq. ft., and a fresh air hook-up kit is included at no charge.
-A stylish nickel cool-touch handle accents the arched cast iron door.
-The stove is mobile home approved.
+This stove can heat up to 2,200 sq. ft., and a fresh air hook-up kit is included at no charge.
+Its stylish nickel cool-touch handle and arched cast iron door add elegance, and it's approved for mobile homes.

-- Hopper holds 120 lb of wood pellets
+- Hopper capacity: 120 lb of wood pellets

-- EPA latest certification means High Efficiency and Low Emissions
+- High Efficiency and Low Emissions: EPA latest certification

 - Outside Air Kit: Included